sensu/sensu-flow/README.md

 ```

-### Configure SensuFlow Github action
+### Configure the SensuFlow GitHub Action
-In order to make use of this Github action you will need to use it as part of a github action workflow YAML definition.
-GitHub action workflow definitions are placed in `.github/workflows/` in your repository and must exist in the default branch.
-Please see the Github action documentation for specifics.
+In order to make use of this GitHub Action you will need to use it as part of a GitHub Action workflow YAML definition.
+GitHub Action workflow definitions are placed in `.github/workflows/` in your repository and must exist in the default branch.
+Please see the GitHub Action documentation for specifics.

 The action requires 3 configuration options to be defined: